cocotb/cocotb/documentation/source/rotating_logger.rst

 It will keep the newest 3 files which are at most 5 MiB in size.

 See also :ref:`logging-reference-section`,
-and the Python documentation for :class:`logging.RotatingFileHandler`.
+and the Python documentation for :class:`logging.handlers.RotatingFileHandler`.

 .. code-block:: python3